 Two independent advisory committees (ACIP and the FDA’s Vaccines and Related Biological Products Advisory Committee [VRBPAC]) review vaccine safety data.
 ACIP also monitors post-market safety and effectiveness data for new vaccines.
 For COVID-19, ACIP has formed a separate Vaccine Safety Technical (VaST) Subgroup to provide timely evaluation of vaccine safety, both pre- and post-licensure.
 See more on COVID-19 Vaccine Safety.

-The two initial vaccines projected for release are two-dose series vaccines and are not interchangeable.
+The Pfizer and Moderna COVID-19 Vaccines are two-dose series vaccines and are not interchangeable.
 It’s important that you schedule your second dose while getting your first dose because your booster must be from the same manufacturer.
 The second dose must be given 21 days after the first shot for Pfizer and 28 days for Moderna.

 There are no known contraindications to someone who has had the virus receiving the vaccine.
 We just ask from a prioritization perspective that those who may already have some immunity defer to a later date to receive their immunization.
 As supplies become available, everyone should get vaccinated.

-This vaccine was developed using mRNA and does not interact with DNA in any way – it is quickly broken down in the cell, never enters the nucleus and thus won’t cause long-term effects.
+This Pfizer and Moderna COVID-19 Vaccines was developed using mRNA and does not interact with DNA in any way – it is quickly broken down in the cell, never enters the nucleus and thus won’t cause long-term effects.
 See more on the CDC website.

 Rumors of infertility have been shared on social media, but these are unfounded and not plausible.
 Here’s more on fertility.